adamjamesreid/hepatocystis-genome/README.md

 ## Analysis of *Haemoproteus tartakovskyi* genome

-hepatocystis_orthomcl_with_haemoproteus.out	- Output file of an OrthoMCL run that includes the proteome of Haemoproteus tartakovskyi in addition to the proteomes of Hepatocystis and Plasmodium species
+hepatocystis_orthomcl_with_haemoproteus.out	- Output file of an OrthoMCL run that includes the proteome of *Haemoproteus tartakovskyi* in addition to the proteomes of *Hepatocystis* and *Plasmodium* species

-htartakovskyi_proteins_companion.faa - Proteins of Haemoproteus tartakovskyi, annotated using Companion software
+htartakovskyi_proteins_companion.faa - Proteins of *Haemoproteus tartakovskyi*, annotated using Companion software

+haemoproteus_tartakovskyi_companion_annotations.embl - Sequence and Companion annotation of *Haemoproteus tartakovskyi* genome

 ## Processing of 10X Chromium sequencing reads